sgahlot/test-gh-actions/README.md

 ## Local Development via Port-Forwarding

-In order to develop locally faster on the metrics API/UI you can leverage port-forwarding to Llamastack, llm-service and Thanos.
+For local development of the metrics API/UI and MCP server, use the unified development environment script that handles port-forwarding to Llamastack, LLM service, and Thanos.

 **Pre-requisites**:
 1. You have a deployment on the cluster already.